yyu233/StudyNote/Linux/Devices.md

 The number 3 is a major number.
 The major number tells whcih driver handles which device file.
 The number 1 is a minor number.
 The minor number is uded only by the driver itself to differentiate which device it's operating on, just in case the driver handles more than one device.

 Registering a device means registering it with the kernel.

+## Unregistering A Device ##

+Check the number of processes that are using the kernel module by looking at the 3rd field of ``` /proc/modules ```.
+If this number is zero, rmmod will fail.